Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 If a property declaration is local, it creates a local entity which follows most of the same rules as the ones for regular property declarations.
 However, local property declarations cannot have custom getters or setters.

-Local property declarations also support *destructuring* declaration in the form of
+Local property declarations also support [*destructuring* declaration][Destructuring declarations] in the form of

 ```kotlin
 val (a: T, b: U, c: V, ...) = e